mbKirby/mbKirby.github.io/README.md

 ---

 ### Code Review
-In this section, I present a comprehensive code review of my projects.
+In this section, I present a comprehensive code review of my initial projects.
 The review highlights key aspects of my code, my design choices, and the enhancements I've planned.
 This video serves as an insightful walkthrough of my thought process.

+Watch Part 1 of my Code Review on YouTube: [Code Review Video Part 1](https://youtu.be/GpgCJ_FFn5o)

-Watch my Code Review on YouTube: [Code Review Video](<insert_your_youtube_link_here>)
+Watch Part 2 of my Code Review on YouTube: [Code Review Video Part 2](https://youtu.be/1D0sjYR6gl4)
 ---

 ## Software Design and Engineering Artifact